Mangroves: the underwater sanctuary.

 Mangroves as supporting services:

 It’s a surprise how good mangroves are at providing ecosystem services but what is really outstanding, is their productivity in terms of nursery services.

 “A nursery is an area or habitat where, on average, juveniles make a larger contribution per unit area to the recruitment of the adult population, and overall contribute more recruits to the population than other areas where juveniles occur (Dahlgren et al. 2006)”.

 Mangroves serve a nursery habitat to the marine micro and macro-fauna.
-The muddy sediments, where their roots tangle, is home to ephibenthic, infaunal and meiofaunal invertebrates (Fig.3), whereas the channels within the Mangrove support phytoplankton, zooplankton and fish (Fig 4) .
-While the adults occupy other habitats nearby such: coral reefs and sea grass.
+The muddy sediment, where their roots tangle, is home to ephibenthic, infaunal and meiofaunal invertebrates (Figure 3), whereas the channels within the mangrove support phytoplankton, zooplankton and juveniles fish and the adults occupy habitats nearby e.g. coral reefs and sea grass.
 Despite the complex in nature quantifying the value of a ecosystem, especially when part of the value comes from underwater activities, mangrove forests have been valued at US$ 194.000 per hectare each year.
-The nursery service provides an abundance of food, protection from predators and shelter to species that are commercially important, increasing ecosystem productivity and value (Fig.4).
+The nursery service provides an abundance of food, protection from predators and shelter to species that are commercially and non-commercially important, increasing ecosystem productivity and value (Figure 4).

 They produce positive influence on survival and recruitment of juvenile fish and crustaceans, providing shaded areas and oxygenated water.
 When compared with other ecosystems, mangroves provide advantages in the growth and the survival of juveniles.
 Even thought this requirement could ontogenitically change as for the Lemon shark pulp, Negaprion acutidens ,only few other species are mangrove-dependent in their life cycle i.e. require estuaries at some stage of their life e.g. the Banana prawns Penaeus merguiensis, others, still prefer using mangroves rather than the nearby alternative habitats when the choice is available.
-As shown in figure 3 ,the biodiversity created on the surface of the roots, show the quantity and quality of the life under a mangrove tree.
+As shown in Figure 3 ,the biodiversity created on the surface of the roots, show the quantity and quality of the life under a mangrove tree.